And we are back at it, Rush Limbaugh, the Excellence in Broadcasting Network.

 Number one, can you think of any candidate anywhere for any office who admits to being a whiner and turning it into a positive?

-Can you think of any Brian?
+Can you think of any, Brian?

-Can you think anybody's ever tried that?
+Can you think of anybody who's ever tried that?

-How are you gonna work with government?
+How are you going to work with government?

 You just can't come back at everybody.